rpivo/react-vs-svelte-vs-vue/README.md

 cd svelte-repo
 npm install
 ```
-After running the install script, the folder size is just 45kb, making it the lightest install of the three.

 The script is an opinionated approach that generates some amount of boilerplate.
 It's a minor complaint, but I'd ideally want to not generate any fluff when starting a project.

 Svelte's documentation suggests using the `degit` package to get set up.
 While it looks like this will save you time and space, the approach will be unfamiliar at first, and that might be initially off-putting.

+**Folder size so far: 15mb**

 #### Pros
-- Incredibly light install size
-- No external dependencies
 -
 #### Cons
 - Opinionated install